Last updated on 2026-04-21

-The Bachelor of Physical and Health Education (Honours) program is structured to provide a well-rounded education over a four-year period.
-The program is delivered on campus and is conducted in English.
-Key features of the program structure include:
+The Bachelor of Physical and Health Education (Honours) program is structured to provide a comprehensive education over a four-year period.
+The program includes:

 - Program Length: 4 years